Libertree/libertree/doc/protocol.md

 The random string used for the challenge SHOULD NOT be the same as one used in any previous connection, whether with the same requester or a different one.

+The requester MAY provide a name for itself.
+This name is intended to be used for display purposes.
+It MUST be 64 characters in length or shorter.
+It MUST NOT be empty.
+It MUST NOT consist entirely of whitespace.

 ### AUTHENTICATE